 You must either have a lodging reservation to get on the island or be a guest of a club member.
 For more information on this community, check out their website.

-One day I’ll get over there myself, even if I have to rent an Airbnb when I live only an hour away. 😅
+One day we’ll get over there ourselves, even if we have to rent an Airbnb when we live only an hour away. 😅

 Other Unique Things to Do in Charleston